Surfside condominium collapse: Subsequent recovery operation

 On July 9, the death toll rose to 79 after workers found an additional 15 victims.
 Binx, a cat who lived with the Gonzalez family on the ninth floor, was found alive.
 The survival of the cat gave relatives hope for additional human survivors.
 Seven more victims were found the following day, bringing the death toll to 86.
 43 people remained missing.

 On July 11, four more victims were found, bringing the death toll to 90, while the number of missing was revised to 31.

-On July 12, four more victims were found, bringing the death toll to 94, while the number of missing was revised to 22.

-On July 13, one more body was found, bringing the count to 95.
+On the following day, four more victims were found, bringing the death toll to 94, while the number of missing was revised to 22.
+One more body was found on July 13, bringing the count to 95.

 On July 14, the number of missing was revised to 14.
 Another body was found, bringing the death toll to 96.
 On July 15, the total confirmed deaths rose to 97, of whom all but 7 had been positively identified.
 The number of missing persons was reduced to 8.

-On July 17, authorities had positively identified 95 of the 97 recovered victims.
+On July 17, authorities positively identified 95 of the 97 recovered victims.

 On July 23, the Miami-Dade fire department left the area and discontinued the recovery effort.

-On July 26, the final missing person was identified.
-The death count stands at 98, all positively identified.
+Three days later, the final missing person was identified, leaving the final death count at 98, and an unborn child.

 Response

-On June 25, the National Institute of Standards and Technology assigned a team of scientists and engineers to investigate the collapse and, on June 30, it launched a full technical investigation that could take years to complete.

-On June 26, Miami-Dade Mayor Daniella Levine Cava ordered an immediate audit of all high-rise buildings in Miami-Dade County older than 40 years and taller than five stories, and all those built by the developer of the Champlain Towers condominium complex, to be completed within the next 30 days.
+On June 25, the National Institute of Standards and Technology (NIST) assigned a team of scientists and engineers to investigate the collapse and, on June 30, it launched a full technical investigation that will take years to complete.
+On the following day, Miami-Dade Mayor Daniella Levine Cava ordered an immediate audit of all high-rise buildings in Miami-Dade County older than 40 years and taller than five stories, and all those built by the developer of the Champlain Towers condominium complex, to be completed within the next 30 days.
 The editorial board of the Miami Herald called for a grand jury investigation of the collapse.
 Miami-Dade County state attorney Katherine Fernandez Rundle told the board, "Historically, this is the sort of thing grand jurors look at."
 The audit led to the immediate closure and evacuation of Crestview Towers, a 156-unit condominium building at North Miami Beach (7 mi away from Champlain Towers South), following the submission of a report dated January 2021 but not received by the city until July 2, which determined the structure was unsafe electrically and structurally.
 It also led to the closure of the historic Miami-Dade County Courthouse on July 9 after an engineer reported "safety concerns with various floors"; staff members were directed to work remotely.